-- 5 Select Processing on the Survey Display's main menu bar. - 6 Select Grid Display Realtime on the menu. - The grid is updated continously.
+5 Select Processing on the Survey Display's main menu bar.
+6 Select Grid Display Realtime on the menu. - The grid is updated continously.
+Note: n the vessel leaves the area defined by the realtime grid, the ding stops.
+Note: ••• w define an area for the realtimegridding that is too large, the I Display Message dialogue box will appear with a warning.
+To s start the Grid Display realtime surv ore you start the Grid Display Realtime you need to log one ey line, or parts of one.
+You then need to create a grid for that the procedure for create grid is described above.
+1 Select Edit on the Survey Display's main menu bar.
+2 Select New Display Area on the Edit menu.
+3 Press the right mouse button to select an area.
+4 Click once on the area border to select it.
+5 Select Processing on the Survey Display's main menu bar.
+6 Select Grid Display Realtime on the menu. - The grid is updated continously.
+Note: n the vessel leaves the area defined by the realtime grid, the ding stops. w define an area for the realtimegridding that is too large, the I Display Message dialogue box will appear with a warning. can also start the Grid Display from the Launchpad by king on the dedicated icon. - ou try to start the Grid Display without first defining a display , an error message will appear to guide you.
+To s start the Grid Display realtime surv ore you start the Grid Display Realtime you need to log one ey line, or parts of one.
+You then need to create a grid for that the procedure for create grid is described above.
+1 Select Edit on the Survey Display's main menu bar.
+2 Select New Display Area on the Edit menu.
+3 Press the right mouse button to select an area.
+4 Click once on the area border to select it.
+5 Select Processing on the Survey Display's main menu bar.

+To exit the Grid Display Note: If you define an area for the realtimegridding that is too large, the Grid Display Message dialogue box will appear with a warning.
 Note: When the vessel leaves the area defined by the realtime grid, the gridding stops.

-If you define an area for the realtimegridding that is too large, the Grid Display Message dialogue box will appear with a warning.

-To start the Grid Display realtime

-Before you start the Grid Display Realtime you need to log one survey line, or parts of one.
-You then need to create a grid for that line, the procedure for create grid is described above.

-- 1 Select Edit on the Survey Display's main menu bar. - 2 Select New Display Area on the Edit menu. - 3 Press the right mouse button to select an area. - 4 Click once on the area border to select it. - 5 Select Processing on the Survey Display's main menu bar. - 6 Select Grid Display Realtime on the menu. - The grid is updated continously.

-When the vessel leaves the area defined by the realtime grid, the gridding stops.

-If you define an area for the realtimegridding that is too large, the Grid Display Message dialogue box will appear with a warning.

-You can also start the Grid Display from the Launchpad by clicking on the dedicated icon.
+6 Select Grid Display Realtime on the menu.- The grid is updated continously.